Art-Sells/Arells/Build-Notes.md

 ### Test Online (both desktop(multiple browsers)/mobile):
 - change .env variables from NEXT_PUBLIC
 - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons and check Arells Ethereum Wallet amount)
-- - Test multiple wallet/asset connection scenarios (throw everything at it....)
+- - Connect
+- - - Reload
+- - - Cancel
+- - - Confirm
+- - Connect More
+- - - Reload
+- - - Cancel
+- - - Confirm
+- - Withdraw
+- - Import wallets (to and from)
+- - Multiple wallets (not connected)
+- - - Connect
+- - - - Reload
+- - - - Cancel
+- - - - Confirm
+- - - Connect More
+- - - - Reload
-- - - Decrease walletBalance
+- - - - Cancel
-- - - Increase wallet Balance
+- - - - Confirm
-- - - Change wallet addresses to see what it does for the buttons (try and connect using the wallet only)
-- - Run Vavity for a few minutes (with synthetic-api) to test system (with small amounts multiple accounts) ().
-- and NEXT_PUBLIC for AWS (change back then change back to AWS for local tests *always* in all APIs & aws-config)
-- Change AWS Access Key from PUBLIC to PRIVATE (find all files that have this and change them)

-- - save/update .json info every second to ext Dsk (then every day save/update cold) (view all s3 jsons and check Arells Ethereum Wallet amount)
+- - Allow Vapa to increase (if possible) and watch chart and profits/losses
-- In notion:
+- - In notion:
 - - TTA(Total Tracked Assets)/Revenue
 - - - (current) Solid Marketplace (interior) & Liquid Marketplace (exterior)
 - - - chart
 - - Users
 - - - (current) number of email created, date, time, etc
 - - - chart
+- and NEXT_PUBLIC for AWS (change back then change back to AWS for local tests *always* in all APIs & aws-config)
+- Change AWS Access Key from PUBLIC to PRIVATE (find all files that have this and change them)
+- - save/update .json info every second to ext Dsk (then every day save/update cold) (view all s3 jsons and check Arells Ethereum Wallet amount)

 ## Loading Modules in all pages
 - All of them fade in and out (same as modules and pages in vavity.info)